katugtug/katugtug.github.io/zweihander/index.md

 The climate in **Lurzig** is temperate, but can reach very high temps in the summer months when hot air from the plains pushes in.
 In winter, it is cold and wet, but sea ice is never a concern.

 Magic in **Lurzig** that doesn't originate from the religious orders of **the Three** is considered dangerous at best and foul at worst.
 The King's **Arcanium**, both an organization and a location, monitors the magick use in the city and all of the Grunstadt.
 Petty magick is tolerated but frowned upon.
 Cloaked mage hunters, covered in the anti-magick warding tattoos, seek out renegade magick users who cross prescribed lines.
-The mage hunters are feared as much as the renegade mages themselves.
+The mage hunters are feared as much as the renegade mages themselves, but they have the power and protection of the crown behind them.
+Some see this as persecution, but most see it as good public policy; magic incidents have had a terrible cost of life in the past.

 ## Surrounding area